 Stepping Up to ADAS

 The availability of ADAS (Advanced Driver Assistance Systems) such as the VIA Mobile360 ADAS, means that comprehensive and intelligent driver assistance is within reach.
 However, not all businesses are ready for full bore ADAS, especially if you take a global view.
 This is where the advent of drive recorders provides a critical stepping stone for companies that are not ready for the sophistication and complexity of fleet-wide ADAS roll-out.
-The VIA Mobile360 D700 Drive Recorder is a strong example of a currently-available product that offers benefits similar to that of ADAS.
+The VIA Mobile360 D700 AI Dash Cam is a strong example of a currently-available product that offers benefits similar to that of ADAS.

 The value of having a stepping stone technology is enormous, allowing enterprise customers to gain access to many of the benefits of advanced fleet management, while minimizing investment risk.
 It also enables individual firms to begin investigating and developing their own, niche-specific systems based on their own experiences and real-world data.